dtmu/xgo/README.md

 This is cli tool to build all binary for multi platform.
 See the following page about combination of $GOOS and $GOARCH.

-** I noticed that you should use gox after I made this tool! hahaha https://github.com/mitchellh/gox
+** I noticed that you should use gox after I made this tool! hahaha!
+https://github.com/mitchellh/gox

 # Usage